rhythmictech/thehive-standalone/README.md

 # thehive-standalone

+*This is not maintained.
+There are a number of better ways to run TheHive, particularly thanks to better Docker support than when this was written.
+Also, there's better ways to build and run using newer features in Terraform, Ansible, Packer, etc. Keeping this repo for historical purposes, but you probably shouldn't use it.*

 A combination of Terraform module, packer builder and ansible modules that create a standalone installation of TheHive and Cortex in AWS.
 The intended use is to create your own AMI and then create a deployed instance via